Skip to content

 dss.Transformers.Wdg(wdg)

-Advance one grid period and return the resulting voltage state.
+Advance one grid period and return the resulting grid state.

 Source code in openg2g/grid/opendss.py